Fri 16 Jan 2009

 - Medicine Cards by Jamie Sams and David Carson – Review of the 52-card deck by Lauren D’Silva at BellaOnline.

-I was given this deck by a friend.
+I was given a copy of the pocket “Just For Today” deck by a friend.
 I’m still not sure if it was a permanent gifting or just a temporary one so I’m presuming I have temporary stewardship until she asks for it again.
 The deck, in a very dilapidated tuck box, came to me with a purple hardcover companion book.
 Other than flipping through the cards a couple of times, I’d never really looked at the deck or the book.
 Recently, while reading “The Complete Idiot’s Guide to Pet Psychic Communication” (one of the exercises suggests working with this deck), I was reminded that it was sitting on my shelf, waiting for me to take a deeper look at it.
-I’m not sure how the original deck and the new companion book came to be paired in my possession — as far as I know, the book was never available for sale separately.
-Perhaps the original owner bought the original deck and the new deck, decided she didn’t need the book, and passed her original deck and the unneeded book to my friend.
+I’m not sure how the pocket deck and the new companion book came to be paired in my possession — as far as I know, the book was never available for sale separately, and the pocket deck didn’t come with a book.

 The backs of the cards are very homely: solid royal blue background with a simple, white lightning bolt on the pocket deck and solid turquoise blue background with a yellow lightning bolt on the larger deck.
 The size and simplicity of the cards make it easy to underestimate the power of the deck, but it’s still surprising to me, now that I look closely at it, how cheap and almost comical the card backs make the deck look.
 (Jamie Sams uses the yellow lightning bolt on her Web site as well and I just don’t get it.)
 I’ve read comments by other people who love the card back so perhaps it’s just a matter of personal taste.